 #2: Not having a Crisis Communication Plan

 One of the easiest ways to make a bad situation worse is by not being prepared for it.
 While you can’t anticipate every crisis, you should at least develop a crisis communication strategy to train your company and social media manager about how to react during an emergency.
-Even calm employees can make mistakes when under stress, so make sure you have a second set of eyes on every post and reply.
+Even calm employees can make social media mistakes when under stress, so make sure you have a second set of eyes on every post and reply.

 Your crisis plan should also clarify who is responsible for posting updates and responding to comments and messages.
 It’s crucial to build redundancies into your plan because one person may not be able to handle the increased activity across all of your social channels.
 Invest a few hours of your time training approved team members about how to handle a crisis and get them up to speed.
 Should a situation ever arise, that time and money will be well spent.